scrhartley/freemarker-streaming-poc/README.md

 the error boundary should be inside the suspend and not the other way round.
 Suspend is implemented as a macro in the template and uses the atom directive.
 Inspiration: https://react.dev/reference/react/Suspense

+- `/deferred` ***Deferred and trigger deferred directives (EXPERIMENTAL)***
+Deferred allows multiple loading indicators by queuing the evaluation of content until triggerDeferred is invoked.
+This pair of directives requires JavaScript to work.
+The triggerDeferred directive processes the queued content in order and so slower deferred content can hold up quicker deferredContent.
+The context of each deferred is not retained and so while each fallback will work as expected, its queued body will have the context of where the triggerDeferred was invoked, as if the deferred body's content was defined at the location of the triggerDeferred.
+Both deferred and triggerDeferred are implemented as custom Java directives.

 ## Notes